Shindevaibhav16/chrome-file-comparator/README.md

-# 🔍 Chrome File Comparator Extension
+# 🔍 Chrome File Comparator Extension Alpha version

 A lightweight Chrome extension to compare **JSON**, **CSV**, and **XML** files side by side.
 It highlights differences and lets you **download a diff report** in text format.